with the students the idea that in many books, as well as in most

 students get together with another pair (if even pairings do not

-result, then you may need to form one group of six) to share responses.
+result, then you may need to form one group of six) to share their problems.

 Once the students have compared their problems, ask, "How many of